 Another neurological disease that causes pulmonary trouble is multiple sclerosis.
 In most cases, the symptoms are dependent on the lesions.
 The symptoms include –

 - Neurogenic edema

 When the breathing impairment starts, the brain tries to adapt to it.
 It thus increases the output of the central respiratory systems and ensures that the balance of carbon dioxide and oxygen is maintained.
-But, in doing so, the patients start to breathe faster.
+However, while doing so, the patients start to breathe faster.

 Symptoms that can indicate pulmonary issues

 There are several symptoms that can give an indication that you are having breathing difficulties.
 If you know about it, then you can take the necessary action.
 Check out some of the signs listed here.

 - Absence of snoring

 - Headaches in the morning

 If you suffer from any of these symptoms, it is best to get medical help.
 Only correct evaluation and diagnosis can assist in the treatment.